bcgov/entity/rfcs/rfc-cicd-updates.md

 The emphasis should be ensuring that we can promote the newly developed features (frequently) into an environment applicable for running `NightWatch`, `Postman/Newman` and any other automated testing tools to help in quality assurance of the product.

-# RFC - Updates to Support CI/CT/CDe

-## Problems that need to be solved

-  - Need to be able to spin up new environments with ease
-  - Need to be able to specify a branch to build the environment from
-  - Need to be able to seed/reseed the environment with any data that is required.

 # Detailed Design (REVISED)